Resist : Reconstruction of irises from templates: Iris Processing Pipelines

-For both pipelines, the training process of the DenseNet is to the specification of Ahmad and Fuller~\cite{ahmad2019thirdeye}, however we change our network from ResNet~\cite{he2016deep} to DenseNet.
-We choose DenseNet-169 as our feature extractor.
-The ResNet based architecture achieves an EER of 1.32\% on the ND-0405 test set specified by Ahmad and Fuller whereas changing to a DenseNet based architecture improves the EER to 1.16\%.
-The resulting EER is close to State of Art EER of 0.99\%~\cite{zhao2017towards}.
+We consider two deep-learning based iris pipelines based on the ThirdEye~\cite{ahmad2019thirdeye} iris processing system.
+We use the NotreDame 0405~\cite{bowyer2016nd} dataset to train these two models.
+Both DenseNet networks use the first 25 left iris images of each subject for training.
+The test comprises first 10 right iris images of each subject.
+Both DenseNet networks are trained to convergence (98\% rank-1 accuracy on testing set).
+We further report on the accuracy of these models in Section~\ref{sec:results}.
+For both pipelines, the training process of the DenseNet is to the specification of ThirdEye~\cite{ahmad2019thirdeye}.
+However we replace the ResNet~\cite{he2016deep} with DenseNet using DenseNet-169 as our feature extractor.
+The ResNet based architecture achieves an EER (equal error rate) of 1.32\% on the ND-0405 test set specified by Ahmad and Fuller whereas changing to a DenseNet based architecture improves the EER to 1.16\%.
+The resulting EER is close to state of art EER of 0.99\%~\cite{zhao2017towards}.
 The DenseNet learns feature embeddings per iris by minimizing the triplet loss~\cite{schroff2015facenet}.
 The trained network outputs a 1024 dimensional feature vector per iris.
 A simple augmentation of flipping the iris image along the horizontal axis is done and another feature vector is extracted.
-This augmentation improves the recognition accuracy finally yielding a feature vector of 2048 dimensional feature vector per iris.
+This augmentation improves the recognition accuracy yielding a feature vector of 2048 dimensional feature vector per iris.

-The first pipeline uses normalized iris images obtained by using the USIT software.
+The first pipeline uses normalized iris images obtained by using the USIT software~\cite{hofbauer2014ground}.
 This feature vector serves as the input for \resist{}-DN.

-The second pipeline is trained directly on segmented iris images (again using DenseNet).
-We use the same DenseNet variant and train it to convergence using the same iris (segmented only) images.
-Since USIT directly outputs normalized images for this pipeline we use segmentation pipeline of Ahmad and Fuller~\cite{ahmad2018unconstrained}.
-The segmentation accuracy of the segmentation tool is comparable to state of art.
+The second pipeline does not include an explicit normalization step.
+Instead it uses a two stage pipeline using the segmentation pipeline of Ahmad and Fuller~\cite{ahmad2018unconstrained} as direct input to the ThirdEye network.
+Ahmad and Fuller's segmentation accuracy is comparable to state of art~\cite{wang2020towards}.
 We call these two pipelines DenseNetNormal and DenseNet respectively.
+These three pipelines demonstrate a variety of representative techniques (Gabor filters, normalization and CNNs) used in iris recognition.